dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 gs = '''
 continue
 '''
-#you can add this if you use tmux, if not, remove it or change it for you debugging choice
+#you can add this if you use tmux.
+If not, remove or change it for your debugging choice.

 elf = context.binary = ELF('./trick_or_deal')
 context.terminal = ['tmux', 'splitw', '-hp', '70']